Grupo Aeromexico SAB de CV research snapshot

 AERO AI Technical Analysis

-AERO AI technical analysis is range-bound as of the July 13, 2026 data cutoff.
-The $16.73 reference close sits in the middle of the 52-week range of $12.26 to $23.05, with a beta of 1.96 indicating high sensitivity to market moves.
-Average daily volume near 243,000 shares means technical breakouts should be confirmed with volume before treating them as meaningful signals.
+AERO AI technical analysis is bearish-to-neutral as of the August 4, 2026 data cutoff.
+The $16.03 reference close sits in the lower half of the 52-week range of $12.26 to $23.05, the stock is down about 30% year to date and about 13% over the past month, and a beta of 2.04 indicates high sensitivity to market moves.
+Average daily volume near 262,000 shares means technical breakouts should be confirmed with volume before treating them as meaningful signals.

 LevelValueWhy it matters